solowalker27/homebridge-benq-projector/README.md

 - As of v1.0.3 there are no known issues.
 Performance isn't perfect but that seems to be the nature of this type of connection.

 ## Changelog
+v1.1.10
+- Switch from the borrowed Transport.js to serial-io package for serial communication.
+Should increase long term speed and stability.

 v1.0.6
 - Upgrade dependencies (thanks @alehaa)
 - Add ability to configure baudrate (thanks @sir-bedevere)